Shadowdrums/Shadow-Tool/README.md

 This tool will give you a live update on cpu usage, ram usage, SSD and HDD usage, bandwitdth usage, cpu temp, current power status, and uptime.

+#### Install:

+This will Install the required libraries and update pip for you.

 #### Notes:

 Updates will be made to this in the future for more functionality.